Vulnerability Management Procedure

 - Within 60 Days

-- Remaining Qualys WAS medium and low severity levels
+- Remaining Netsparker medium and low severity levels

-- The ISA may identify findings not directly in line with the assessment tools mentioned above and may need to be addressed outside the noted days mentioned above.
+- Information Security and Assurance may identify findings not directly in-line with the assessment tools mentioned above and may need to be addressed outside the noted days mentioned above.

 System and application owners must do one or more of the following: